 At Meadowbrook Elementary, we understand personal devices (phones, watches,...) are a part of everyday life, but it is important that they do not become a safety or privacy issue or disrupt the learning environment.
 Students who bring their personal devices to school must keep them stored in their backpack during the school day, from their arrival at school until dismissal and they should not be used inside the building.
-PICTURES OR RECORDINGS ARE NEVER TO BE TAKEN AT SCHOOL.
-THIS MEANS BEFORE AND AFTER

-SCHOOL ALSO.
+Pictures or recordings are not to be taken at school on personal devices.
 Students who do not follow these guidelines will be required to turn their phones into the office upon entering the school and pick them up on their way out or keep them at home.